GSA/smartpay-website/src/content/stakeholders/account-holders.md

 - Observing all dollar limits.
 - Reconciling and documenting transactions.

 Card/account holders must comply with all applicable regulations and procedures of your agency.
-If you’re unsure about a purchase or you’re unclear about your agency’s policy, please reach out to your agency/organization’s program coordinator (A/OPC) for guidance.
+If you’re unsure about a purchase or you’re unclear about your agency’s policy, please reach out to your Agency/Organization Program Coordinator (A/OPC) for guidance.

 Card/account holders are also responsible for reporting a lost or stolen GSA SmartPay card/account.
 If this occurs, please promptly contact the following parties: